mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 It’s not masochism, okay? *[The group laughs.]* Don’t misunderstand.

-There is physical ache, physical pain... well, it’s pain.
-So, it’s not necessary to commit suicide. *[He laughs.]* “Physical pain is in the mind.”
+There is physical ache and physical pain... well, it’s pain.
+So, it’s not necessary to commit suicide, *[he laughs,]* [saying,] “Physical pain is in the mind.”
 Even though it is natural.

 #### 40:42